mozilla/bug-handling/labels.md

 ### Other Keywords

-Other useful labels include `enhancement` to distinguish feature requests, and `good first bug` to signal to contributors ([along with adequate documentation](http://blog.humphd.org/why-good-first-bugs-often-arent/).)
+Other useful labels include `enhancement` to distinguish feature requests, and `good first issue` to signal to contributors ([along with adequate documentation](http://blog.humphd.org/why-good-first-bugs-often-arent/).)

 ## Status Flags
 Bugzilla uses a set of status flags to communicate priorities between contributors, product managers, and the the release management team.